tmusula/Phase-3-Project-Churn-Prediction/README.md

 # Churn Analysis for SyriaTel

-This project examines customer churn at SyriaTel, a telecommunication company, through modeling classification and data visualization.
+Through modeling classification and data visualization, this project examines customer churn at SyriaTel, a telecommunication company.
 The objective is to identify patterns in customer behavior and build and evaluate the best model to forecast churn.

 # Contents
 ## 1. Business Understanding